pivotal-cf/docs-pks/delete-cluster.hbs.md

 ## <a id='non-interactive'></a>Delete Cluster without Prompt

-If you do not want the TKGI CLI to prompt you to confirm cluster deletion, use the `--non-interactive` flag.
+If you do not want the {{ vars.product_short }} CLI to prompt you to confirm cluster deletion, use the `--non-interactive` flag.

     For example:
     ```console